Agriculture

 Current student - what are the entry requirements?

-- Successful completion of relevant Level 2 programme (including skills) and decision from progression board meeting
+- Successful completion of relevant Level 2 programme with a merit grade or above in addition to a successful decision from progression board meeting

 What will I learn?